tbensky/npct/README.md

 ### Local Software

-Conveniently connecting with a device over BLE sort of requires a custom application to be developed, which we didn't want to do.
+Conveniently connecting with a device over BLE sort of requires a custom application to be developed (which we didn't want to do).
 We also wanted to leave the phone out of this.
 Luckily, Google Chrome has [Web Bluetooth](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web) built into it.
 It allows a browser (via JavaScript) to communicate with BLE devices.
 Thus the configuration tool for this contact tracer is done through a local .HTML page, that looks like this:

 <img src=https://github.com/tbensky/npct/blob/master/pics/chrome.png>